 Once you’ve registered an account and installed Getsitecontrol to your website, you’re ready to create forms and popups.
 Open the dashboard and click Create widget, then select Conduct survey.
-Leave the default template selected and choose your survey position on a webpage – a modal popup, a slide-in, a floating bar, or a panel.
-Click Next.
+Leave the default template selected and choose your survey position on a webpage – a modal popup, a

 Step 2.
 Create a multi-page survey and adjust its design

 On the Design screen, open the Content tab and use the + button to add 3 more pages to the survey.
 They all will look identical at first – you can customize them later.

 Now, let’s start with the first survey page and the first question.
 Type a brief title and add the full question to the description field.
 The response fields are already set up as radio buttons, so you just need to add price values.
 Use the Edit link in the Fields menu to do that.

 Finally, change the button copy to Next or Submit.